Getting Unstuck: Four Principles to Change Your Leadership: Part Two- Be Patient

 Calm leaders see the big picture

 Calm leaders are not rocked by every disruption that comes along.
-Short-sightedness tends to fuel the insecurities in people.
-A calm leader can exude confidence because they see the big picture and it’s with that understanding they can lead with a steady hand.
+Shortsightedness tends to fuel people’s insecurities.
+A calm leader can exude confidence because they see the big picture, and with that understanding, they can lead with a steady hand.

 Calm leaders understand timing